 “And thinking about making – that when your hands are busy, things open up in your mind and different connections happen,” she says, explaining how she recently took up weaving again (“just as a way to enable my mind to think freely”).

 Some things will inevitably be different when Tarnanthi returns for its next AGSA-based exhibition in October.
-The Tarnanthi Art Fair will be smaller, more curated (“it won’t be the usual affair where people can sift through canvases,” Cumpston says), and the prospect of big, public events remains in the air.
 But it’s this sentiment, that to some degree has been present in each of Tarnanthi’s past incarnations, that threads through a broad variety of mediums and practices from 87 artists all around the continent.

-“It’s a traditional style of weave that [Sonya’s] had to research to work out how to make, through looking at collections here in Australia as well as internationally and just trying to unpick it in her mind as to how to make this particular knot and loop to form this bag.
+“It’s a traditional style of weave that [Sonya’s] had to research to work out how to make, through looking at collections here in Australia as well as internationally.
 The colours in it are really subtle because the ungaire has this lovely pinky quality, and many different shades of greens through it.
 We’ll be exhibiting the object as well as a series of cyanotypes onto fabric, quite large-scale three-metre flowing forms.”

 Further north, Cape York Peninsula artist Naomi Hobson’s photography series Adolescent Wonderland is a vivid, playful document of the young people in her home town of Coen.
 “It’s a small town of 360 people,” Cumpston explains, “and this is a series of works where she’s working with the young people in her community to share their stories and give them an opportunity to play up to the camera, and think about who they are and what they want to say.